Fall Safe Driving Tips

 Drive with caution in the rain.
 You should maintain a safe distance between cars, but it’s especially important to do so when it’s raining.
 Wet roads can be more slippery than usual, which can cause your car to skid around or hydroplane.
 To avoid an accident, use your low beams when it’s rainy and fog is present.

 Be mindful of school zones.
 It’s important to drive with extreme caution in school zones and around bus stops.
 The kids are back in school, which means more cars and buses on the roads.
 During your commute to and from work, be especially mindful of pedestrian traffic as children walk to and from their schools and bus stops.

 Pay attention to the forecast.
 Temperatures can drop unexpectedly during this time of year, so much so that frost forms on your vehicle overnight.
 This yields icy windows and roadways the next morning.
 Exercise caution on bridges, overpasses, and shaded areas of your commute, as this is where the road will freeze first.

 Watch out for deer.
 Fall is mating and migrating season for deer, meaning there will be an increase in their population and whereabouts, so it’s important to be on the lookout for deer while driving.
 If your area is known for darting deer, be especially mindful when driving at night.

 Stay safe on the roadways this fall with these driving tips.
 If you or a loved one has been involved in an automobile accident, don’t fight your battle alone.
-Contact one of our experienced personal injury attorneys today to request your free consultation.
+Contact one of our experienced personal injury attorneys today to request your free case evaluation.
 Don’t wait, call 215-953-5200 today!

 Staying alert is always important when driving long distances.
 See our ‘How to Stay Alert on Long Drives‘ blog post for more safe driving tips.